fred1717/demo_git/README.md

 demo_git
 ========

-a git demo that is going on well
+a git demo that is going on well.

+It is still going on well.